sigasi/sigasi_insights/content/manual/veresta/_index.md

 *Note that this option is ignored when using the `--sonarqube` or `--warnings-ng` format.*

+## Export Options

+### Documentation options
+You can export the documentation for a given top level qualified name using `--top-level=qualified.name`.
+For example: `--top-level=work.entity.architecture`.
+The documentation can also be split into multiple pages with the option `--design-units-per-page=unitsPerPage`.
+The summarized project information is on the first page.
+Subsequent pages provide more detailed insights about a limited amount of design units per page, as specified.

+### Problem information

+Problem information is not included by default in the generated documentation.
+It can be added using `--include-problems`.
+Suppressed problems can also be added with the additional flag `--include-supressed`.

+### Diagram generation

+By default, diagrams are included as embedded SVGs in the generated documentation.
+This can be changed to generate separate files that are linked into the HTML using `--diagrams=linked`.
+It can also be disabled using `--diagrams=none`.
+If the project root contains a file named `sigasi-doc.css` it will be copied to the target folder and included into the HTML, embedded or linked according to the `--diagrams` value.
+Diagram generation is multi-threaded by default, this can be adjusted using `-T` or `--threads`.

 # Exit codes

 Sigasi Veresta should always finish with a `0` exit code.